Non-Steroidal Anti-inflammatory Drugs (topical)

 What is this medication for?

-Topical Non-steroidal anti-inflammatory drugs (NSAIDs) are a group of medications commonly used to treat pain and reduce inflammation.
+Topical non-steroidal anti-inflammatory drugs (NSAIDs) are a group of medications commonly used to treat pain and reduce inflammation.
 They are commonly used for muscle and joint pain or swelling.
 They are available as either a gel, cream or patch.

 Examples of topical NSAIDs available without requiring a prescription include Diclofenac, Flurbiprofen, Ketoprofen and Piroxicam.

-How should I take/use this medication?
+How should I take or use this medication?

-For plasters, apply 1 plaster on the affected area as required.
-Each plaster will last for 12 hours.
+• For plasters, apply 1 plaster on the affected area as required according to the labelled instructions.
 The plasters are not waterproof.
+Do not exceed the frequency of use recommended by the manufacturer.

-Do not apply BOTH the cream or gel and the plaster on the same area of skin.
+• Do not apply BOTH the cream or gel and the plaster on the same area of skin.

-Avoid applying the medication on irritated or broken skin and areas near the eyes, mouth, nose and genitals.
+• Avoid applying the medication on irritated or broken skin and areas near the eyes, mouth, nose and genitals.

-What should I do if I forget to take/use this medication?
+What should I do if I forget to take or use this medication?

-As topical NSAIDs are used frequently or when needed to relieve pain and swelling, it is not necessary to apply it on a fixed schedule.
+As topical NSAIDs are used when needed to relieve pain and swelling, it is not necessary to apply it on a fixed schedule.
 Please check with your healthcare professional if you are unsure.

-What precautions should I take?
+What precautions should I take when taking or using this medication?

 Inform your healthcare professional if:

-• You are pregnant, planning to become pregnant, or breastfeeding.
+• You are pregnant, planning to become pregnant or breastfeeding.

 Do not use any airtight bandage or dressing over the area of application.
 This may increase the risk of side effects.

-What are some common side-effects of this medication?
+What are some common side effects of this medication?

 • Topical NSAIDs are usually well-tolerated.
 Common side effects may include mild redness and irritation at the area on which the medication is applied.